agsb/f2u/README.md

 # Introduction

-  I want a forth for a Atmega8 MCU, with harvard architeture, 8k program flash memory, 1k static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, 32 (R0 to R31) 8bits registers, but (R16 to R31) could be used as 16 bits.
+  I want a forth for a Atmega8, but there is no need for speed, because I want a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a MPU family and a outer interpreter and compound words independent of any specific CPU family, like a imutable list with rellocable references.

-  But there is no need for speed, because I want a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a CPU family and a outer interpreter and compound words independent of any specific CPU family, like a imutable list with rellocable references.
+PS Atmega8 is a MCU with harvard architeture, 8k program flash memory, 1k static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, 32 (R0 to R31) 8bits registers, but (R16 to R31) could be used as 16 bits.

 # References